Come From Away lands eight Dora Award nominations

 To no one’s surprise, Come From Away has picked up a planeload of nominations for this year’s Dora Mavor Moore Awards.

-The Newfoundland-set musical written by Irene Sankoff and David Hein has eight heading into Toronto’s annual celebration of theatre, dance and opera – including a nod for outstanding production of a musical and three for outstanding performance (male: Chad Kimball; female: Astrid Van Wieran and Jenn Colella).
+The Newfoundland-set musical written by Irene Sankoff and David Hein has eight heading into Toronto’s annual celebration of theatre, dance and opera – including a nod for outstanding production of a musical and three for outstanding performance (male: Chad Kimball; female: Astrid Van Wieren and Jenn Colella).

 See the full list of 2017 Dora nominees here